KingCowfish/Live-Project-Contributions/README.md

 development on a professional level.

-The two week sprint allowed each student to work on both front and back end stories for a employee management website for a construction company.
+The two week sprint allowed each student to work on both front and back end stories for an employee management website for a construction company.
 During the week we would have daily standup meetings and at the end of each week we would have a sprint retrospective.
 Due to my own personal time constraints, I focused a bit more on